pip-services/pip-services-docs/content/en/net/grpc/services/grpc_endpoint.md

 > `public` void RegisterService(ServerServiceDefinition serverServiceDefinition)

-- **serverServiceDefinition**: ServerServiceDefinition - a GRPC service object.
+- **serverServiceDefinition**: ServerServiceDefinition - a gRPC service object.

 #### SetReferences
 Sets references to this endpoint's logger, counters, and connection resolver.

 > `public virtual` void SetReferences([IReferences](../../../commons/refer/ireferences) references)
-- **references**: [IReferences](../../../commons/refer/ireferences) - an IReferences object, containing references to a logger, counters, and a connection resolver.
+- **references**: [IReferences](../../../commons/refer/ireferences) - IReferences object, containing references to a logger, counters, and a connection resolver.

 #### Unregister
-Unregisters a registerable object, so that it is no longer used in dynamic
+Unregisters a registerable object, so that it is no longer used in dynamic endpoint discovery.

 > `public` void Unregister([IRegisterable](../iregisterable) registration)

-- **registration**: [IRegisterable](../iregisterable) - the registration to remove.
+- **registration**: [IRegisterable](../iregisterable) - registration to remove.

 ### Examples